Payame Noor University: Rankings

-PNU is ranked by the Center for World University Rankings (CWUR) in 2019-2020 as rank 27 in Iran, and globally rank 1626.
+PNU was ranked by the Center for World University Rankings (CWUR) in 2019-2020 as rank 27 in Iran, and globally ranked 1626.
 PNU is not ranked as one of the "Best Global Universities in Iran" in the U.S. News & World Report.
 The QS World University Rankings does not rank PNU.
 Academic Ranking of World Universities does not rank PNU.